tonymtu/MaskDetect/README.md

 # MaskDetect

-Coding part of the project in Introduction to Engineering.
+Coding part of the project in Introduction to Engineering

 ## Mask Detect